thisisyichenzhang/DeltaTopic/docs/source/api/model.rst

 Model
 =====
-A ready-to-run class for training and inference, defines module and TrainingPlan.
+Model is a generic class for training and inference, which builds model from base_components and TrainingPlan.

 .. automodule:: DeltaTopic.nn.modelhub
     :members: